jernejp21/VoiceNavi/Readme.md

 Above described procedures apply to normal operation mode.
 If JP1 jumper is soldered, device is in debug mode.
 Device mode allows user to switch between board types using DIP switch.

 *1 - In debug mode use DIP switch 7 and 8.
 MS1 is 7, MS2 is 8

-*2 - In debug mode use DIP switch 6.